Hi, I'm Ask INFA!

 You can use an elastic runtime environment hosted on AWS to connect to ODBC-compliant databases.

-Before you configure an ODBC connection using the elastic runtime environment, perform the following tasks:
+Before you configure an ODBC connection using the elastic runtime environment, make sure to complete certain prerequisites.

 1. Deploy the elastic runtime environment on AWS to make the Kubernetes cluster available to process data from Informatica Intelligent Cloud Services.